-I elect to have a partial payment from my Accumulated Share Account in the amount of \$with the remaining balance remaining unpaid until I re-qualify to withdraw it.
+I elect to have a partial payment from my Accumulated Share Account in the amount of \$ with the remaining balance remaining unpaid until I re-qualify to withdraw it.

 I elect to have a Lump Sum payment of my entire Accumulated Share Account paid to me.

-(This is the required option if your Account balance is less than \$5,000.)
+(This is your only payment option if your Accumulated Share is less than \$5,000.)